Hannah Bardell: Political career

 After first meeting Alex Salmond in 2007, Bardell joined the SNP's election campaign for the 2007 Scottish Parliament election.
 For three years, she worked for Salmond and Ian Hudghton MEP in his constituency office.
 Bardell then worked for the US State Department in their Edinburgh consulate, before joining the oil and gas industry, initially with Subsea 7, then for oil and gas service company Stork as head of communications and marketing for the UK, Africa & Norway.
 She left the oil and gas industry in acrimonious circumstances after three years, voluntarily signing a non-disclosure agreement (NDA) on leaving her position with Stork after allegations of bullying.
 She refused to state whether any payment was made to her in relation to the NDA.

 Bardell contested the Livingston seat for the SNP in the 2015 general election.
 Her mother, Lis Bardell had previously finished in second place for the SNP in the same constituency at the 2010 general election.
 Bardell was elected with 32,736 votes (56.9%), a majority of 16,843 votes over the sitting Labour Party MP, Graeme Morrice, overturning a Labour majority of 10,791 votes at the 2010 general election.
 Bardell became Shadow SNP Westminster Group Leader (Business, Innovation and Skills) in October 2015 and latterly was Spokesperson for Small Business, Enterprise and Innovation.

 She was re-elected at the 2017 general election, with a significantly reduced majority of 3,878 votes (7.4%).

-In November 2018, Speaker John Bercow reprimanded Bardell for playing football in the historic debating chamber of the House of Commons at Westminster.
+In November 2018, Speaker John Bercow reprimanded Bardell for playing football in the debating chamber of the House of Commons at Westminster.

 She was again re-elected at the 2019 general election, with an increased majority of 13,435 votes (24.6%).